Setting Up/Customizing Intake & Case Forms + Conditional Logic Follow

 If you ever need to return to the form builder from this page, click the link in the upper-left corner Back to Form Builder:

-Lastly, Law Ruler will allow you to trigger an automation campaign via conditional logic.
+Lastly, Legal CRM will allow you to trigger an automation campaign via conditional logic.
 First, you must setup your statement completely meaning all required fields must be filled out, i.e. IF, STATE, VALUE, DO, and FIELD.

 Once this is completed, you can then select the option to Trigger Campaign and select the appropriate automation campaign from the Select a Campaign drop down: